 The Christchurch bus network is the most extensive and essentially the only cheap and useful public transport network in Christchurch.
-If you are travelling to and from the regions suburbs and attractions, then there will be a bus service to get you there.
-Following are the some local bus services you may need in Christchurch:
+If you are traveling to and from the regions suburbs and attractions, then there will be a bus service to get you there.
+Following are some local bus services you may need in Christchurch:

 Blue Line – Princess Margaret Hospital or Cashmere – Sydenham Shops – Bus Interchange – Bealy Ave – Northland – Belfast – Kaiapoi – Rangiora